SymfonyCasts/api-platform/sfcasts/ep3-custom-data/type-validation.md

 # Type Validation

-Coming soon...

 Let's talk about validation.
-Even outside of DTO's.
-There are two layers of validation to think about.
-First is a piece of data even settable on a property.
-Like is it a valid data type for that property?
+Even outside of DTO's, there are two layers of validation.
+The first asks: is a piece of data even *settable* on a property.
+Like, is it a valid data *type* for that property?
 And second, does it pass validation rules?

+## Validation for Invalid Types

-So let's talk about that first one.
-Before even thinking about validation, we should ask can a piece of data even be set onto a property.
-For example, if the deserealizer sets a property vs. Setter.
-Okay.
-For example, if you pretend we don't have an input class
+Let's start with that *first* type.
+Before even thinking about validation, we need to ask: is it even possible for a piece of data to be *set* onto a property?
+For example, pretend for a minute that we *don't* have an input class.
+In that case, if a `price` field is sent in the JSON, it will be set via the `setPrice()` method.

-Then `setPrice()` is set.
-The price field is set via `setPrice()`.
-Since this center has a type pent that is not nullable.
-If you had tried to set a null price to this, then the data wouldn't even be settable on this property, and you would get a 400 air.
-It's not validation is that the piece of data can't even be set onto the property.
-We can actually see this, even though we're using a `CheeseListeningInput`.
-So right now we're actually using a teaser to input and our properties are public, which means technically we can say anything on them, but we do have this ad bar into on there, which actually tells a platform that this is supposed to be an in tight.
-Thanks that we go over here and it's actually refresh the documentation, go to the post Jesus and point it, try it out.
-And let's try setting just the `price` field to Apple, right?

-Want to hit execute.

-There you go.
-400 error.
-And it says the type of price attribute for class Jesus.
-It must be of any string given.
-So API platform determines if, if it should show this air by finding the type of the field, which it doesn't many different ways, like the type on the setter, PHP documentation like we have in this case or various other places, and then sees it, the piece of data that it's about to put on it violates that.
-So two things about this first, unfortunately, unlike true validation errors, you don't get a nice list of all of the errors here.
+And since the `int` argument is *not* nullable, if you tried to send a null `price`, that value would *not* even be legal to set on this property.

+When this happens, API Platform returns a 400 error.
+It's not a validation error exactly... but it effectively means the same thing.

+Let's see a real example.
+Inside `CheeseListeningInput`, all the properties are public... and we're not using PHP 7.4 property types.
+This means that, technically, we can set each property to *anything*.
+But, we *also* have this `@var`, which tells API Platform that this is *supposed* to be an `int`.
+And while that documentation wouldn't *normally* make any difference in how our code behaves, it *does* cause something to happen in API Platform.

+Move over refresh the documentation.
+Now go to the `POST` cheeses endpoint, click "Try it out", and just send a `price` field set to, how about, `apple`.

+Hit Execute.
+400 error!
+It says:

+> The type of the "price" attribute for class `CheeseListingInput` must be an
+> int, string given.

+*This* is cool.
+When the deserializer does its work, it *first* tries to figure out what *type* the field should be, which we know it does in a number of different ways, like reading Doctrine metadata, setter argument type-hints and even PHPDoc.
+Then, for scalar types line the `int` price, if the field sent in the JSON is *not* a valid type, API Platform throws this error.

+## The Cons of Type Validation

+I love this feature, but I *do* need to mention two things about it.
+First, unfortunately, unlike true validation errors, the response doesn't contain a nice list of *all* of the errors.

+For example, if we sent *another* invalid field, instead of seeing *both* errors, you would see just one: whichever one *happened* to be tried first.
+After fixing that error, *then* you would see the next one.
+The response for these type errors also isn't perfect: it doesn't tell you - in a machine-readable way - which field the error comes from.
+True validation errors do a much better job.

-Like if there were three properties that needed to be blank here, you would only, you wouldn't see all three.
-Instead.
-It just fails once.
-And you get this different type of air.
-The API platform folks would like to change this so that I can collect all of the errors, list them just like validation errors, but someone needs to do the work in the Symfony serializer first to make it possible.
-There is a pull request open to do that.
-Second, the stack trays on this air will not be shown on where in production, but the hydro colon description will notice it.
-It's kind of got sensitive information.
-It mentions our, our actual internal class name publicly.
-This only happens with input.
-DTO is not with normal API resource classes, and it's actually a bug that's been fixed and will be released an API platform, 2.5.8.
+This *is* something that the API Platform team would like to change so that it can list *all* of the errors at once... but someone needs to do some work on the Symfony serializer to make it possible.
+There *is* a pull request open to do that.

+The second thing I want to mention is about the error itself.
+The stack trace on this error would *not* be shown on production, but the `hydra:description` *would*.
+But notice: it mentions our internal class name!

+Very quickly: this *only* happens when using input DTO's and it's a bug that has been fixed and will be released in API Platform 2.5.8.
+Starting in that version, the class name should *not* be in the error message.

-Anyways, this whole idea of whether or not a piece of data can even be set on a property is something you just need to be aware of because these sort of sanity validation, sanity errors are not quite as nice as a validation errors.
-And if you're using an input DTO, you need to be even more aware of this idea of can a field to be set, be set to this piece of data.
-Why we'll take this out.
-Let's actually send a completely empty objects to create a cheese listing on me.
-It execute 500 air.
+The *big* point is: this whole idea of whether or not a piece of data can be set on a property is something you just need to be aware of because these, sort of, "sanity errors" are not quite as nice as true validation errors.

-It says argument one, pass two `setDescription()` must be of type string.
-No given this is coming from over in our teases to inputs.
-See here, it said line 66.

-So quite literally

-We, this, `$this->description` has no role in the set description on `CheeseListing` does not allow null.
-So we actually get a PHP level 500 air.
-If `CheeseListingInput` had a `setDescription()` method instead, and that D string type, and it didn't allow no, we would get a nice 400 air instead of this 500 air.
-Since we don't have that.
-And since setting null on the description, property is technically allowed

-And actually it's set text description with this one.
-Nope.
-I need to undo that setting things it's not actually ever set
+## Special Case for Input DTOs: Null Fields

+And if you're using an input DTO, you need to be even *more* aware of this question of: "can a field be set to a certain value?".
+Why?

+Send a completely *empty* object to create a `CheeseListing`.
+This should return a 400 error.
+But which kind?
+A type error like we just saw or a true validation error?

+The answer is that this should return a *true* validation error - saying that some of the fields are required thanks to the `NotBlank` validation constraints.
+When a field is *not* in the JSON, it's simply *not* ever set on the object.
+So *not* sending a `price` field is different than sending a `price` field set to `null`, which would *not* be allowed thanks to our PHPDoc.

+But when we hit Execute... ah!
+500 error!
+It says:

+> Argument 1 passed to `setDescription()` must be of type string, null given

+This is coming from over `CheeseListingInput` on line 66.
+Ah: because the `description` field wasn't sent, `$this->description` is null... but then `setDescription()` on `CheeseListing` does not *allow* null.
+The result is a very not cool 500 error.

+There are 2 solutions to this.
+First, you could add validation constraints to your input class to guarantee that certain properties are not null.
+We're going to talk about that in a few minutes.

-Since description is not required.
-It ends up being no on this obligation and we set an alarm on jesus' name.
-So this is just something that you need to be aware of.
-That kind of tighter.
-You write your DTO like with the required arguments and, and not nullable type hints.
-The less likely you're going to need to worry about this for us to fix it.
-We can just type it here.
-Let's uh, we'll cast the description to a `(string)` or cast the price to an `(int)`.
-And then up here, we'll pass the title to a `(string)`.
+Or, you can do some type-casting to avoid the errors.
+For example: we can cast the description to a `(string)`, cast the price to an `(int)` And then, up here, we can cast the title to a `(string)`.

-That's going to avoid that.
-That's a PHP error.
-Now you're thinking, wait a second.
-I still don't want description and pricing title to be norm it's useless thing.
-Hold on a second.
-Cause if you try it now, it's not going to allow this.
-We actually get a true validation error saying that the title and description should not be blank.
-This sort of sanity validation.
-Next, let's talk more about how validation works with input details.
-We clearly have some validation automatically.
-Um, how does that work?
+*That* should fix the error.
+Now, if you're thinking:

+> Wait a second!
+I still don't want `description` and `title` to be empty or the `price` to be zero!

+Me either!
+But check this out: At your browser, hit Execute again.
+And... surprise!
+We see *true* validation errors!
+It says that `title` and `description` should not be blank!
+So yes, even with an input class, validation *still* happens on our final resource object.
+Oh, and why is there no error for `price`?
+That field *does* have a `NotBlank` constraint, but it should probably have a `GreaterThan` constraint to prevent it from being set to zero.

+Anyways, we can see that validation *still* happens when we're using an input class.
-And can we move the validation and should validation rules live in the entity or should they live in the input object?
-That's nice.
+How does that work?
+Can we move the validation to the input class?
+And should we?
+That's next.